A Bayesian Method for Air-Shower Reconstruction using Information Field Theory: Application to LOFAR data

 An example reconstruction and its parameter comparison to the 2021 reconstruction is shown in Fig. \ref{fig:reco_lofar_example_1}.
 The residuals show little structure, indicating they are mostly noise and not signal.
 The agreement between the 2021 reconstruction and this work for $X_\text{max}$ and energy is good and in line with the behaviour discussed in Sec.~\ref{sec:e_rad_reco}.
 The legacy method only uses a planewave to describe the arrival direction, which explains the obtained offset in zenith angle.

 Furthermore, we show the event-wise comparison in reconstructed $X_\text{max}$ and $E_\text{CR}$ in Fig. \ref{fig:event_wise_comparison}.
-The $X_\text{max}$ distribution on the right shows a weighted bias of \SI{0.55}{\gram\per\centi\meter\squared} and a standard deviation of \SI{52.4}{\gram\per\centi\meter\squared}.
+The $X_\text{max}$ distribution on the right shows no bias and a standard deviation of \SI{52.4}{\gram\per\centi\meter\squared}.
 Assuming the statistical uncertainties of the two methods are uncorrelated, the expected standard deviation of the difference distribution based on the respective resolutions would be $\sigma_\Delta=\sqrt{\sigma_\text{IFT}^2+\sigma_\text{2021}^2}\approx\SI{33}{\gram\per\centi\meter\squared}$.
-Given that the standard deviation in Fig. \ref{fig:event_wise_comparison} is larger than that, the precision of either method might be overestimated.
-Without independent measurements it is impossible to determine, which.
-This is also reflected in the Pull $\sigma$ of 2.78 of this distribution.
-The small bias between the two however does not indicate a fundamental systematic difference between them.
+Upon further investigation of the differences in $X_\text{max}$ between the two methods, we notice that this large scatter is primarily outlier-driven, as the difference distribution is slightly asymmetric with a non-Gaussian tail, indicating a few strong outliers where the IFT method predicts much larger $X_\text{max}$ values than the legacy method.
+To account for this, we recalculated the scatter using a robust standard deviation estimator: the $68\%$ interquantile range, defined as $\sigma_{\mathrm{rob}} = (P_{84} - P_{16}) / 2$.
+This metric isolates the true $1\sigma$ width of the dense core of the data while ignoring the extreme outlier tails.
+Using this metric, we retrieve a scatter of only \SI{35}{\gram\per\centi\meter\squared}, however we also find that the median difference between the two methods is \SI{-9.7}{\gram\per\centi\meter\squared} using this metric.
+Nevertheless, for the absolute majority of reconstructions the methods agree within their nominal precisions for $X_\text{max}$.
+The strong outliers warrant further investigation for a future composition study.

 The reconstructed energies are systematically lower than in the legacy method, with the average reconstructed energy being \SI{10}{\percent} lower and with a standard deviation of \SI{15}{\percent}.
 As the energy bias seems to increase with energy, it cannot easily be corrected, however this might be due to the simplified conversion formula (Eq. \eqref{eq:radiationtocr}) that we used and will be investigated in the future before a full analysis of the LOFAR1.0 data set can be performed.